Skip to content

 Presets are starting points.
 After applying a preset, use individual properties to tune the result for your project.

-The dialog preset field in Properties exposes SVNE, Episode, Beach, Cabin, Classroom, Hologram, Matrix, Sakura, Sleek, Sunset, and Custom.
-Per-line Dialog nodes can inherit the project style or override to SVNE, Episode, or Custom.
+The dialog preset field in Properties exposes SVNE, Episode, and Custom.
+Per-line Dialog nodes can inherit the project style or override to the same choices.

 If a preset gets you most of the way there, keep it.
 Then adjust the few properties that make the story feel like yours.